101-year-old ‘Running Man’ encourages Tyler students to never give up

 Rogers was in Tyler on Tuesday to present fitness awards to students at Grace Community School.

+“I’m delighted to be here with you,” Rogers said.
+“As a matter of fact, I’m delighted to be anywhere at my age.”

 Ironically, he presented 101 students with the Superior Cougar Fitness Award for achieving high standards in fitness.
+Second grader Ellie Butts was one of them.

 “I think that it’s cool that he’s 101 and still running,” she said.